rtshkmr/CS3203-StaticProgramAnalyzer/docs/api/SourceProcessor_AbstractApi.md

 2. IDENTIFIER processStatement(STRING stmt)
    * Description: Tokenizes the statement, validates its concrete syntax and creates Entities and relationships that will then be added to the Deliverables.
 3. IDENTIFIER sendDeliverables()
-   * Description: Sends the Deliverables to the Parser.
+   * Description: Wraps the necessary data structures in a Deliverables object and sends the Deliverables to the Parser.

 ### Tokenizer
 **Overview**: `Tokenizer` is responsible for converting the string format of a Source Statement into a list of lexical tokens, as defined in the Concrete Grammar Syntax.